Cell-Free DNA Screening

 Because the risk of having a child with trisomy 13, 18, or 21 increases with the age of the pregnant person, the cfDNA screening PPV for these conditions differs by age.
 For example:

-Let’s say that both have cfDNA screening at 10 weeks of pregnancy and receive a positive result for Down syndrome.
+Let’s say that both pregnant persons have cfDNA screening at 10 weeks of pregnancy and receive a positive result for Down syndrome.

-For the 40-year-old pregnant person, the PPV is 95%.
-This means there is a 95% chance that the positive result is a true positive, ie, that the fetus has Down syndrome.
-There is a 5% chance that the result is a false positive.
+• For the 40-year-old pregnant person, the PPV is 95%.
+This means there is a 95% chance that the positive result is a true positive (in other words, the fetus has Down syndrome).
+There is a 5% chance that the result is a false positive (the result is wrong).

 PPV may be reported with some cfDNA screening results.
 If it is not, a healthcare professional or genetic counselor will be able to calculate the PPV.